What’s going on with our planet?

 (Source: National Geographic)

 - Located in Montanna, Glacier National Park had over 150 glaciers in 1910.
-Predictions show all of them could disappear in the next 30 years.
+Climate change predictions show all of them could disappear in the next 30 years.

 - 80% of the snow on Mount Kilimanjaro has melted since 1912.
 Simply put, the famous trek to the summit may become near impossible if things don’t change.